Amla (Amalaki / Phyllanthus emblica) Ayurvedic Amla Powder for hair, skin and wellness — Riddhish Herbals

 What are the other names for Amla?

-Amalaki (Sanskrit), Amla (Hindi and Gujarati), Amloki (Bengali), Nellikai (Tamil), Usirikaya (Telugu), Nellikka (Malayalam), Nellikayi (Kannada), and Awala (Marathi).
-The botanical name is Phyllanthus emblica, synonym Emblica officinalis.
+Amalaki (Sanskrit), Amla (Hindi and Gujarati), Amloki (Bengali), Nellikai (Tamil), Usirikaya (Telugu), Nellikka (Malayalam), Nellikayi (Kannada) and Awala (Marathi).
+Botanically Phyllanthus emblica (synonym Emblica officinalis).

 How should I store Amla powder?